Jamie Oliver: Early life

-He left school at the age of 16 with two GCSE qualifications in Art and Geology and went on to attend Westminster Technical College now Westminster Kingsway College.
-He then earned a City & Guilds National Vocational Qualification (NVQ) in home economics.
+He left school at the age of 16 with two GCSE qualifications in art and geology and went on to attend Westminster Technical College (now Westminster Kingsway College).
+He earned a City & Guilds National Vocational Qualification (NVQ) in home economics.

 Career

-Oliver's first job was a pastry chef at Antonio Carluccio's Neal Street restaurant, where he first gained experience at preparing Italian cuisine, and developed a relationship with his mentor Gennaro Contaldo; later in his career Oliver employed Contaldo to help run his collection of high street restaurants, Jamie's Italian.
-Oliver moved to The River Café, Fulham, as a sous-chef.
-He was noticed there by the BBC in 1997, after making an unscripted appearance in a documentary about the restaurant, Christmas at the River Cafe.
+Oliver's first job was a pastry chef at Antonio Carluccio's Neal Street restaurant, where he first gained experience at preparing Italian cuisine, and developed a relationship with his mentor Gennaro Contaldo; later in his career Oliver employed Contaldo to help run his chain of high street restaurants, Jamie's Italian.
+Oliver moved to the River Cafe in Fulham, as a sous-chef.
+He was noticed there by the BBC in 1997, after making an unscripted appearance in the documentary Christmas at the River Cafe.

-In 1999, his BBC show The Naked Chef debuted, and his cookbook became a bestseller in the United Kingdom.
-That same year, Oliver was invited to prepare lunch for the then-Prime Minister Tony Blair at 10 Downing Street.
+In 1999, Oliver's BBC Two show The Naked Chef debuted, and his cookbook became a bestseller in the United Kingdom.
+That same year, he was invited to prepare lunch for Prime Minister Tony Blair at 10 Downing Street.
+After three series of Naked Chef programmes (The Naked Chef, Return of the Naked Chef and Happy Days with The Naked Chef) for the BBC, Oliver moved to Channel 4 in 2002, following BBC Two's decision not to renew his contract with the network, after Oliver had appeared in similarly-themed TV cookery advertisements for Sainsbury's supermarket.

+His first Channel 4 series was a documentary, Jamie's Kitchen, which began in November 2002, and followed the setting up of Fifteen restaurant in London.

+Oliver's holding company, Jamie Oliver Holdings Ltd., earned enough for Oliver to be listed on The Sunday Times list of richest Britons under 30 in 2005.
+Oliver's net worth was estimated in 2014 at £240 million.
+A decade later, his net worth was estimated at £173 million.
+Oliver was chosen by Disney Pixar to provide the voice of the health inspector in the UK version of Ratatouille.
+In December 2009, Oliver received the 2010 TED Prize.
+He hosted Jamie's 15 Minute Meals on Channel 4, which aired for 40 episodes in 2012.

+Restaurants

-After three series of Naked Chef programmes (The Naked Chef, Return of the Naked Chef & Happy Days with The Naked Chef) for the BBC, Oliver moved to Channel 4 in the United Kingdom, where his first series was a documentary, Jamie's Kitchen, which followed the setting up of Fifteen restaurant in London.
-The restaurant, in Westland Place, London continued to train young adults who have a disadvantaged background for careers in the restaurant business until its closure on 21 May 2019.
+Oliver's restaurant Fifteen, in Westland Place, London continued to train young adults who have a disadvantaged background for careers in the restaurant business until its closure on 21 May 2019.